 Here’s what they said.

-1. Living alone doesn’t automatically mean we’re lonely
+1. Living alone doesn’t necessarily mean we’re lonely

-That doesn’t mean though that being alone is a bad thing.
-Many of us want you to know that we feel far less lonely now than we did when we lived with others – especially where we were in relationships that weren’t working out.
+Here’s the thing though – lots of people feel lonely sometimes, and it’s not something that is unique to those of us who live alone.
+We want you to know how much less lonely many of us feel now than we did when we lived with others – especially where we were in relationships that weren’t working out.

 2…but telling us ‘we’re so lucky’ can feel a bit misplaced

-Here’s the thing – it’s easy to idolise other people’s lives.
-Alongside ‘aren’t you lonely?,’ we also hear ‘you’re so lucky’ quite a lot.
-When accompanied with ‘it must be nice not to have any responsibilities,’ it can feel like a particularly backhanded compliment.
+Alongside ‘aren’t you lonely?,’ the other thing we hear quite a lot is ‘you’re so lucky.’
+That can be fine – when you mean it in a way that is genuinely about recognising the upsides of living alone.
+But when accompanied with ‘it must be nice not to have any responsibilities,’ it can feel like a particularly backhanded compliment.

 First, no life is perfect – and our lives are no different.
 We have good days, and we have bad days – just like you.
 Sometimes we feel on top of the world, other days we just want to sit and eat ice cream.
 When you tell us our lives must be ‘so great,’ we either feel guilty for having ‘down’ days, or guilty for enjoying ourselves.
 Either way, it probably isn’t having the impact you intended!